 Assess patient for anorexia, muscle weakness, numbness, tingling, paresthesia, confusion, and excessive thirst.
 Notify health care professional promptly if these signs of electrolyte imbalance occur.

-Hypertension: Monitor blood pressure and pulse before and during administration.
+Hypertension: Monitor BP and pulse before and during administration.
 Monitor frequency of prescription refills to determine compliance in patients treated for hypertension.